CarlaAstudillo/nicar-2023-intro-to-web-dev/03_JAVASCRIPT/README.md

 On the second line, we fetch our local file with its relative path (this is why it starts with "./").
 We use _await_ because we want to retrieve all of the data before running the rest of our script.

-On the third line, parse the fetch response as text.
+On the third line, we parse the fetch response as text.
 Again, we use _await_.

 On the fourth line, we log the result.

-Now, all of these lines are creating the _main_ function.
+Now, all of these lines are creating the _main_ function, but not running it.
 We need to trigger it.
 So our last line is _main()_.

 ```js
 async function main() {